 Where to stay in the Cotswolds

-Though 24 hours in the Cotswolds is more than enough to scratch the surface of this area of England, I highly recommend basing yourself in the region for a long weekend so as to make the most of your visit.
+Though 24 hours in the Cotswolds is more than enough to scratch the surface of this area of England, I highly recommend basing yourself in the region for a long weekend so as to make the most of your visit, as opposed to simply spending one day in the Cotswolds.
 Here are some of the best places to stay in the Cotswolds (based on online reviews and location):